haroonalhadisk/video-transcriber-app/Readme.md

 - **Batch Processing**: Process multiple video files in a directory with a single click
 - **Notion Integration**: Automatically send transcriptions to your Notion database
 - **Instagram Video Download**: Download videos directly from Instagram posts and reels for transcription
+- **Instagram Saved Posts**: Access and download videos from your Instagram saved collection for transcription

 ## Installation